A BRIEF HISTORY OF FARMING

 Farming in the Middle Ages

 Things did not change much in the Middle Ages.
 For peasants life was one of toil.
 Most people in the Middle Ages lived in small villages of 20 or 30 families.
 The land was divided into 3 huge fields.
 Each year 2 were sown with crops while one was left fallow (unused) to allow it to recover.
 Each peasant had some strips of land in each field.
-Most peasants owned only one ox so they had to join with other families to obtain the team of oxen needed to pull a plough.
-After ploughing the land was sown.
+Most peasants owned only one ox so they had to join with other families to obtain the team of oxen needed to pull a plow.
+After plowing the land was sown.
 Men sowed grain and women planted peas and beans.

 Most peasants also owned a few cows, goats and sheep.
 Cows and goats gave milk and cheese.
 Most peasants also kept chickens for eggs.
 They also kept pigs.
 Peasants were allowed to graze their livestock on common land.
 In the autumn they let their pigs roam in the woods to eat acorns and beechnuts.
 However they did not have enough food to keep many animals through the winter.
 Most of the livestock was slaughtered in autumn and the meat was salted to preserve it.